ChamiLamelas/Music_Tab_Project/README.md

 * [Firefox Download Page](https://www.mozilla.org/en-US/firefox/new/)
 * [Chrome Download Page](https://www.google.com/chrome/)

+Furthermore, since examples of program output are provided later in this file, it may be best for you to download one of these browsers before continuing.

 ### Installing the Program

 *All* of the Python source files (files with the ".py" extension) in the repository are necessary for the program to perform its intended purpose.
 To see what each one does, read the documentation at the top of each file.
 If you are interested, you can also read the documentation of each class and method in the source files.

 Make sure that *every* file you download is put in the *same* folder.
 Therefore, it may be suitable to download the entire repository as a ZIP file.
 To do this click the green button "Clone or download" and select "Download ZIP" from the dropdown menu.